The Lookout (2007 film): Plot

-On the night of the robbery, Mr. Tuttle offers to consider Chris for the teller job.
-When the gang arrives, Chris tells them he has changed his mind, but is forced to empty the vault at gunpoint.
-Ted stumbles upon the robbery, and one of the robbers, Bone, begins shooting.
-Ted kills two of the robbers, Marty and Cork, and seriously wounds Gary before Bone maneuvers around and shoots Ted in the back, executing him with a second shot.
-Escaping in the getaway car, Chris realizes he has the stolen money, and is compelled to return to the site of his accident, where he buries the money.
-Gary escapes with Bone.
+On the night of the robbery, Mr. Tuttle acknowledges Chris' strengths and offers to discuss the teller job.
+Chris has a change of heart but the gang forces him to empty the vault at gunpoint.
+Ted stumbles upon the robbery; in the ensuing shootout, Ted kills two of the robbers, and fatally wounds Gary before one of the other members, Bone, shoots Ted dead.
+Escaping in the getaway car, Chris discovers the stolen money in the trunk and realizes that the gang was planning to kill and frame him for the whole thing.

-Returning to his apartment, Chris sees the lights on and realizes something is wrong.
-He calls and learns Gary and Bone have taken Lewis hostage to get the money back.
-Chris, using his new sequencing skills, hatches a plan to stay alive and save his friend, but the robbers catch him napping at the arranged meeting place and force him to take them to the buried cash.
+Gary and Bone take Lewis hostage to get the money back.
+Using his sequencing skills, Chris hatches a plan to save his friend and take down the robbers.
+He sneaks into his parents' home to take one of their guns, hides it in one of the money bags, and buries the money at the road of his accident.
+The robbers force him to take them to the buried cash.

-While Chris digs in the snow for the money, Gary's condition deteriorates.
-Chris gives one of the two bags to Bone, who is preparing to execute Lewis, but Chris kills Bone with the shotgun stashed in the other bag.
+While Chris digs in the snow, Gary's wounded condition deteriorates.
+As Bone prepares to shoot Lewis, Chris shoots Bone dead with the shotgun he stashed in the money bag.
 Gary collapses and dies.
-Chris returns the money and turns himself in, but the FBI investigation concludes that he was not responsible due to his mental condition and, because the robbers failed to disconnect the video surveillance, the FBI was able to see Chris was forced to act at gunpoint.
+Chris returns the money to the bank and turns himself in, but the FBI investigation concludes that he was not responsible due to his mental condition; because the robbers failed to disconnect the video surveillance, the FBI sees that Chris was forced to act at gunpoint.

-Chris and Lewis reconcile and open a restaurant together with a loan from Mr. Tuttle.
-Chris hopes Kelly will forgive him for the loss of her leg in the accident and that one day he will find the courage to talk to her again.
+Chris and Lewis open a small restaurant together with a loan from Mr. Tuttle.
+As Chris reflects on his accident, he reconciles with his father and hopes Kelly will forgive him and that one day he will find the courage to apologize to her.